Top 10 Content Rules

 Providing value opens up interaction opportunities with your customers or targets.
 They may comment or follow up directly with you.
 Suddenly, you have a prospect for your business.

 People like being helped and like to help others, so by creating something “shareworthy,” you’re enabling them to been seen as “a person in the know.”

 Whatever your company’s brand personality, tattoo it into your content.

 It’s common to write more formally than what is authentic for your brand, but it’s also a common mistake.
 Unless your brand is stuffy, and your customers relate to that, nix it.

 Pretend your content is a person, talking one-on-one with your ideal audience member.
 Will they relate or tune out?
 Does your content suddenly sound like a different personality than the brand?
 Consistency builds trust.
 Be relentlessly consistent with your brand voice to build equity in your brand.

-If you’re providing value, you must tell them “how.”
+If you’re providing value, be sure to tell them “how.”
 It seems simple, but it’s often overlooked: give directions.
-It’s easy to forget people need them, because you’re on the inside.
+It’s easy to forget people need them because you’re on the inside.
 Remember to clue your audience in.

 By keeping on point, providing simple directions, and paring down the extra chatter, you’re shaping a great, supportive content experience.

 Content Rule #5 – Focused